Jbdu4493/oct23_cmlops_reco_films_helm/Readme.md

 After successful deployment, the film recommendation application will be accessible via FastAPI, Streamlit, and other services hosted on a local Kubernetes cluster through a web browser:

 ArgoCD API Server -
 localhost:80 (admin - auto-generated password check the ./install.sh log)

-FastApi Application - ( The api need 10-15 mins to be started because of the database init) localhost:8001/docs (test1 - testuser)
+FastApi Application \* -
+localhost:8001/docs (test1 - testuser)

 Airflow -